CAHLR/OATutor-Content/README.md

 ## Content

-This content repository contains problems curated from [OpenStax](https://openstax.org/).
+This content repository contains problems curated from [OpenStax](https://openstax.org/) with hints and scaffolds authored by the OATutor Project.
 There are currently three completed OpenStax textbooks which have been piloted in community college classrooms as of Spring 2023.
 The hints and scaffolds for the problems have been curated by the OATutor team.
 If you identify any errors please issue a pull request or bug report.